 - The level of encryption, the exact protocol OpenVPN, IKEv2, WireGuard, etc., and whether a kill switch exists are critical details that influence safety but are not always clearly disclosed by free providers.

 Is Touch VPN safe for privacy and security?
-The core concerns
+The core concerns Free online vpn for microsoft edge 2026

 - Data collection and monetization: Free VPNs often rely on ads or collect user data to stay afloat.
 Even if they promise not to log your activity, metadata like connection times, bandwidth usage, and app interactions can be captured and shared with third parties.